-Elle Chase, CSE, CLC, ABS
+Elle Chase, CLC, CSE, ABS

 Part of my sexual exploration was creating a sexy Tumblr page (back when Tumblr was relevant).
 I would curate gifs and images that really spoke to my sensual self, what I felt deep in my bones to be an empowered, authentic expression of passion, desire, and pleasure.
 It was just for me and my lover to enjoy … until all of a sudden others discovered what I was posting and the theme seemed to resonate with them too.
 To my surprise, I was getting emailed with questions about sex.
 It dawned on me that I had created a powerful tool that had the ability to stir sexual curiosity (maybe even a satori) in others.
 As I began to research fact-based answers, and dole out empathetic encouragement, I fell in love with (and saw a need for) pleasure-inclusive sex education …. and the rest is history.